MyPureCloud/terraform-provider-genesyscloud/docs/resources/architect_schedulegroups.md

 - **closed_schedules_id** (Set of String) The schedules defining the hours an organization is closed.
 - **description** (String) Description of the schedule group.
+- **division_id** (String) The division to which this schedule group will belong.
+If not set, the home division will be used.
 - **holiday_schedules_id** (Set of String) The schedules defining the hours an organization is closed for the holidays.
 - **id** (String) The ID of this resource.
 - **open_schedules_id** (Set of String) The schedules defining the hours an organization is open.